terrywbrady/batch-tools/README.md

 This code was created by the Georgetown University Libraries to assist in the management of DSpace.
 This code is being shared for illustrative purposes.
-The code was refactored to pull out several bits of institution-specific logic.
-This code requires significant modification and customization before being deployed in a live setting.

 Documentation
 * https://docs.google.com/presentation/d/11GujDtJaIJVHChZ36bzUrlzVNqiDO60s0aq6tcf0Bzs/edit?usp=sharing